-To save time, you can swap out the mash potatoes for a pack of gnocchi, like in the photo.
+To save time, you can swap out the mash potatoes for a pack of gnocchi, like in this photo.
 Simply top the pie with the gnocchi (no need to cook or even defrost first), add a few knobs of butter and a grating of cheese if you wish and into the oven it goes.

 1 onion, peeled and chopped

-1 or 2 cloves garlic
+1 or 2 cloves garlic, finely chopped

 250g minced beef or lamb

 1 carrot, peeled and diced